github/docs/content/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file.md

     directory: "/"
     schedule:
       interval: "weekly"
-    # Prefix all commit messages with "Composer" plus its scope, such as a list
+    # Prefix all commit messages with "Composer" plus its scope, that is, a
-    # of updated dependencies
+    # list of updated dependencies
     commit-message:
       prefix: "Composer"
       include: "scope"